Skip to main content

 • Messaging templates.
 SMS or email templates you can reuse in the Journey builder to engage your customers.

-• Fit & Activity models.
+• Qualification agent.
 Set of rules with scoring conditions attached to evaluate your users and accounts based on fit & activity criteria.

-• RFM models.
+• Lifecycle agent.
 A scoring model that evaluates users' recency, frequency, and monetary behavior towards a conversion event.

 • Likelihood model.
-An AI-based scoring algorithm that creates a likelihood prediction if the user or account will reach a specific goal (e.g., purchase or churn).
+An AI-based scoring algorithm that creates a likelihood prediction of whether the user or account will reach a specific goal (e.g., purchase or churn).

-• Next best action model.An AI-based scoring algorithm that predict the optimal action you should perform/display to increase the likelihood of the user performing the conversion event.
+• Next best action model.An AI-based scoring algorithm that predicts the optimal action you should perform/display to increase the likelihood of the user performing the conversion event.

-• Personalizations.
+• Experiences.
 Real-time visual changes on your website or application based on specified targeting conditions.

 • Variant.
-A test group in an experiment.
+A test group in an experience.
 A variant denotes a particular treatment option (like banner change) being tested on a group of users that are selected by specified traffic allocation.

 • Confidence interval.
 A range of values that is likely to contain the true value of an estimated parameter.